rolling-scopes-school/tasks/stage1/modules/data-structures/README.md

 ### Test

-You need to complete the "Test Algorithms & Data structures" in RS APP > Auto Test
+You need to complete the "[St1] Test Algorithms & Data structures" in RS APP > Auto Test

 Tasks: